ItsAsbreuk/itsa-mojitonthefly/README.md

 --------

 See the examplefolder for 2 working examples.
-They show the powerful usage of itsa-mojitonthefly.
+They show the powerful usage of `itsa-mojitonthefly-addon`.

 License
 -------